 - Flavored bak kwa – can be infused with fruits, additional herbs, seaweed, minerals, etc

 If you are wondering which is the best bak kwa to buy as an everyday snack or during Chinese New Year, I have tried to sum it up here for your convenience.
+You will find here the most comprehensive list of bak kwa in Singapore!
 Do note this list is not arranged in order.
 Most of these bak kwa brands also sell online and even deliver, giving an added convenience.
 For next Lunar New Year, you won’t need to waste a considerable amount of time queuing!

 Table of Contents